Updated as of 21 Apr, 2025

 🚨 Why pay $79–$129 for just one template…when you can get 30+ templates for less?
 Most “premium” templates lock you into one layout, one style, and zero flexibility.
 With Pentaclay, you get an ever-growing library that gives you freedom to build websites your way—without extra cost. ✨ What’s inside Pentaclay: • 30+ Framer & Figma templates • 5–7 new templates added every month • Unlimited commercial licenses • Lifetime access available • Priority support

-Framer's pricing structure is divided into two main categories: Personal Plans and Business Plans.
+Framer's pricing structure is divided into three main categories: Basic, Pro, Scale.

 What’s the difference?